 So keeping your analytics Google happy, and GDPR compliant, seem to go hand and hand.

-To breathe easy though, we could all stand to anonymize our IPs, and double check our Long URLs.
+To breathe easy though, we could all stand to anonymize our IPs, double check our Long URLs, delete our parameters, and remove our stored User IDs.
 And keep GDPR in mind—throughout every phase of our user journey.

 Analytics.js anonymizeIP Google help